inconvergent/weird/docs/RND.md

 #### RND:NRND-FROM\*

 ```
-n random distinct elements from a. assumes no dupes in a
+n random distinct elements from a. assumes no dupes in a.

  ; RND:NRND-FROM*
  ;   [symbol]